Stepantsminda: Landmarks

 Stepantsminda is known for its scenic location in the Greater Caucasus mountains, and is a center for trekkers and mountain climbing.
-Local attractions include the Kazbegi Museum and Ethnographic Museum in town, and the Gergeti Trinity Church outside of town, as well as Mount Kazbegi itself and the alpine meadows and forests of the surrounding Kazbegi Nature Reserve.
+Local attractions include the Kazbegi Museum and Ethnographic Museum in town, and the Gergeti Trinity Church outside of town, as well as Mount Kazbegi itself and the alpine meadows and forests of the surrounding Kazbegi National Park.

 Border crossing point to Russia

-There is Georgian border crossing point "Larsi" to the Russian Federation approximately 12 kilometers to the North.
+The Larsi border crossing checkpoint on the Georgia–Russia border is located approximately 12 kilometers north of Stepantsminda.
 The crossing was opened on 1 March 2010.

 It is open 24 hours.
 The customs are multilateral, for all citizens of the world.
 The cross-border road is in a mountain tunnel.
 It is not possible to cross the border on foot.

 Infrastructure

 In December 2016 it was announced that AGH holding company plans to build an international airport in Stepantsminda.
 AGH founded "Aviator" company will provide Air Taxi service that will comprise individual charter flights to any airports in Georgia as well as to neighboring countries.